indeedeng/django-proctor/README.md

 Proctor allows you to place your users into randomly-assigned test groups for A/B testing.
 It can also be used for feature toggles and gradual rollouts of new features.

-Using Proctor group assignments from Django templates is extremely easy:
+Using Proctor group assignments from Django templates is extremely easy by checking the bucket's name:

 ```htmldjango
 {% if proc.buttoncolortst.group == 'blue' %}